david-arruga/Compilation-from-ATL-to-ACG/README.md

 ## 1. Scientific Overview

-Given an ATL/ATL\* formula φ and a Concurrent Game Structure G, this project builds a *compact ACG* (automaton over CGS‑game formulas) whose transitions encode symbolic obligations (ε, □, ◇ atoms), forms the product Acceptance Game A = ACG × G, then solves a Büchi objective over A to determine whether the initial product state belongs to Player 0’s winning region.
-If so, φ is satisfiable on G.
+Given an ATL formula φ and a Concurrent Game Structure (CGS) C, this project builds an *automaton over CGS* (ACG), forms the product Acceptance Game G = ACG × C, then solves the (Büchi) game over A to determine whether φ is satisfiable on C.

 Mathematical components reflected in the code: